 A serum is a product that is full of powerful moisturizing and repairing agents like hyaluronic acids and ceramides that help repair common skin problems like wrinkles and dark spots.

-You usually apply it right before moisturizing to get the full effect of your serum.
+You usually apply it right before moisturizing to get the full effect.

-The reason why serums are so effective is because their molecular makeup is smaller, which means your skin can absorb it a lot easier than other heavier moisturizing products.
+Serums are effective because their molecular makeup is smaller, which means your skin can absorb it a lot easier than other heavier moisturizing products.

 The SPF trick

-A quick hack to help you remember to lather it on every single day is to give it a new home by your toothpaste.
+A quick hack to help you remember to lather it on every single day is to give it a new home by your toothpaste holder.

 Where ever it is that you keep your toothpaste, keep your favorite tube of SPF right beside it.

 That way, when you’re done brushing, you should be able to grab your SPF and put it right on.
 It’s a pretty easy way to remember to put on sunblock.
 You’re pairing a habit that you already do with a habit that you don’t.

 Even if it feels like your skin doesn’t really need it after a good face wash.
 Moisturizing makes sure that your skin doesn’t create excess oils to make up for the dryness that can be caused by abrasive face washes.

 Excess oil tends to mix with the dirt and dead skin cell build up on your skin over time.
 Which means more breakouts that lead to scarring and open pores.